pradyunsg/pradyunsg.github.io/stuff/index.md

   I am a maintainer of pip, and have been the release manager for most pip releases since late 2018.

+Furo <small>2020 - present</small>
+: Furo is a documentation theme for [Sphinx-based] documentation, designed to emphasize on the content while still providing capable navigation around the documentation.

+  I am the creator and primary maintainer of Furo.

 Python Package Index <small>2017 - present</small>
 : [Python Package Index] (PyPI) is a repository of software for the Python programming language.